jfeltz/quickcheck-property-comb/README.md

 ```

 This gets unwieldy fast as the complexity of the data-structure increases, so
-quickcheck-property-comb monidically allows the composition of invariants and
+quickcheck-property-comb monadically allows the composition of invariants and
 the documenting of those invariants for determining cause of failure.

 Example use